Erol444/midjourney-discord-bridge/readme.md

     // Do something with the image
     const response = await axios.get(img_url, { responseType: 'arraybuffer' });
     await sharp(response.data).toFile('output.png');

-    mj.close()
+    // This will print the info that Midjourney returns from the /info command.
+    // It's formatted in Discord's markdown so you'll need to parse it to get useful information
+    // about timestamps, etc. ChatGPT can help with this. ;)
+    // But just printing it directly still gives you a good idea of what's going on. const info = await mj.getInfo();
+    console.log(info);

+    // Close the connection to the Discord bot mj.close()

+    // Functions for calling for variations, zoom-outs, rerolls, and X4 upscales are also available.
+    // See the JSDoc for more information.
 }

 main();